 Why it matters now ¶

-In practical terms — for a reader landing on this codex today — the Vargas Model is the one Grid concept that doesn't require the rest of the Blueprint to be built first.
-It is a style of politics that can be lived today, voted for today, demanded today.
-The Grids are the destination.
-The Vargas Model is the road.
+In practical terms, the Vargas Model is the one Grid-adjacent concept that doesn't require the rest of the blueprint to be built first.
+It is a style of politics that can be lived today.
+Voted for today.
+Demanded today.